limegimlet/covid_dataviz/index.md

 Alerte maximale | > 250 | > 100 | > 30
 Etat d'urgence sanitaire | > 250 | > 100 | > 60

-Below you can find more info:

-* TOC
-{:toc}
+Their associated restrictions are described in **les seuils d'alerte**, below.

-# Why create yet another Covid graphic?
+## Why create yet another Covid graphic?

 The official government sites are not informative enough.
 They show either static images, or are interactive but do not show the indicators that determine alert levels & possible restrictions.
 They are also hard to find.